-This Friday, One Grand Gallery is pleased to present an exhibition by Tony Aguero: MIEDO (Fears).
+This month One Grand Gallery presents Tony Aguero: MIEDO (Fears).
 We sat down with Tony to hear his thoughts about the show.

 CW: Brief mention of rape and violence

 Tony: Long story short, I am in this collective called Love and Anxiety.
 We make these zines and one of the themes we used for a zine was Fears.
 What are we afraid of?
 Contributors got about nine pages each, and once I realized I have a series of drawings that I started for the zine, I thought, “Wow.
 This is an idea nobody really explores or talks about.
 What makes you scared, what are your fears?
 Are you afraid to die?
 Are you afraid of... ?”
 It started there, as a small zine project, and then it expanded.
 I started to think into my fears of being an outsider, here in the States.
 I’m seeing things around me, like...
 I’d never seen a riot before in my life.
 People here march in Pioneer Square.
 You’ll see on the news that there’s a nuclear bomb threat from North Korea.
 I realized, hey, I’m in the United States so if a nuclear bomb’s going to hit here, I’m probably in the wrong spot!
 I began to talk about my personal fears with people.
 Everyone’s afraid of dying, everybody's afraid of losing family and loved ones.
 My mom passed away during the process of me working on this project, about a month and a half ago.
 The theme touches so many things that I feel are common for everybody.

 Jess: Do you hope for audiences to reflect on their fears?